-Docker is an open-source project for automating the deployment of applications as portable, self-sufficient containers that can run on any cloud or on-premises.
-Docker is also a company promoting and evolving this technology with a tight collaboration with cloud, Linux, and Windows vendors, including Microsoft.
+Docker is an open-source project for automating the deployment of applications as portable, self-sufficient containers that can run on the cloud or on-premises.
+Docker is also a company that promotes and evolves this technology, working in collaboration with cloud, Linux, and Windows vendors, including Microsoft.